 - How do I transfer my course credits from another college?

 - Order transcripts from the institution from which you took courses.
+For most institutions, you will need to login to your student portal and request your transcript there.

 - Have them electronically sent to SJSU (recommended) or mailed to you, so you can hand deliver them to the Registrar's office, which is located under the North Garage.
 (Use the Dropbox by the Student Services Center entrance.)